 We fix a $\Gamma$-invariant positive Radon measure $\mu$ on $\H^d$ and a cocycle $\tau$.
 The aim of this section is to construct a $\tau$-convex set with area measure $\mu$.

 Consider the functional on the space of hyperbolic $\tau$-equivariant support functions

 Note that $L_{\mu}$ is continuous (and even convex) by Lemma~\ref{lem: cov cont}.

-\begin{lemma} $L_{\mu}$ is coercive: if $\|\oh_n\|_{\infty}\rightarrow +\infty$, then $L_{\mu}(\oh_n)\rightarrow +\infty$. \end{lemma}
+\begin{lemma} $L_{\mu}$ is coercive: if $\|\oh_n-\oh_\tau\|_{\infty}\rightarrow +\infty$, then $L_{\mu}(\oh_n)\rightarrow +\infty$. \end{lemma}

 \begin{proof} By Lemma~\ref{lem: supp et cos time}, the maximum of the cosmological time on the corresponding convex sets goes to infinity.
 By Lemma~\ref{lem: max/min}, the minimum of the cosmological time also goes to infinity.
 Let $a_n$ be the minimum of the cosmological time on the convex set with support function $h_n$.
-Again by Lemma~\ref{lem: supp et cos time} and Lemma~\ref{lem: max/min}, $(\oh_{\tau}-\oh_n)\leq ca_n$.
+Again by \old{Lemma~\ref{lem: supp et cos time} and }Lemma~\ref{lem: max/min}, there is a constant $\delta$ such that $(\oh_{\tau}-\oh_n)\leq \delta a_n$.
 So the linear part of $L_{\mu}$ grows (in absolute value) linearly in $a_n$.
 On the other hand $\cov(\oh_n)\geq \cov(\oh_{\tau}-a_n)$.

 But the volume of the past of the level set of the cosmological time coincides with $\overline{V}_{a_n}(\oh_\tau)$ that is a polynomial of degree $d+1$ by \eqref{eq: muinv}.
 It follows that $\cov(\oh_{\tau}-a_n) \geq c' a_n^{d+1}$. \end{proof}